-This handout explains how a CT scan of the abdomen works, how to prepare for it, how the scan is done, what to expect during the scan, and how to get your results.
+This handout explains how a CT abdominal scan works, how to prepare for it, how it is done, what to expect during the scan, and how to get your results.

-What is a CT scan of the abdomen?
+What is a CT abdominal scan?

-A CT (computed tomography) scan of the abdomen uses a special X-ray machine to take detailed pictures of the inside of the abdomen.
-CT scans show many types of tissues and organs in the same image, such as the liver, spleen, pancreas, kidneys, gastrointestinal (digestive) tract, colon, and rectum.
+CT stands for computed tomography.
+A CT abdominal scan uses a special X-ray machine to take detailed pictures of the inside of your belly.
+CT scans show many types of tissues and organs, such as the liver, spleen, pancreas, kidneys, gastrointestinal (digestive) tract, colon, and rectum.